 Our work includes:

-- assessing trends and status in Indigenous land management and links to economic development
+- assessing trends in Indigenous land management and links to economic development

-- developing participatory evaluation of governance and management
+- developing participatory evaluation and monitoring with Traditional Owners

 - developing protocols for partnerships with Indigenous knowledge of fire management.